-Student Housing utilizes a card access system which helps increase security for student residents.
+Student Housing utilizes a fob access system that helps increase security for student residents.
 Students, faculty and staff with specific credentials are afforded access to specific doors throughout housing.
-Aside from specific Housing staff, only the keys issued to those students assigned as being residents permit access to apartments in the Housing facility.
+Aside from specific Housing staff, only the keys issued to those students assigned as being residents permit access to individual suites and rooms in the Housing facility.